 I will still do a few MoFo posts following the prompts provided by the MoFo elders, starting with today's prompt: "Rise and Shine!
 It’s MoFo time!
 Tell us about your breakfast."

 Breakfast is the main reason I get out of bed in the morning.
 My breakfast is not varied and adventurous.
 It always consists of a cup of coffee and some sort of yummy carb.
 Sometimes it's sprouted wheat bread toast, and sometimes it's something sweet like these scones.
 They are just a little bit chocolaty, just a little sweet, and really quite filling for such a thin wedge of food.
-Do you think that could be because of all that fat that's in them?
+Do you think that maybe they are so filling because of all that fat that's in them?
 Nah.

 I've blogged about a similar version of these before, and I'll tell you again now what I told you then: I feel a little deceitful calling these wedges "scones."
 They have no butter or margarine, which instantly disqualifies them as scones, and they are made with only a little bit of sugar and all sorts of non-sconey ingredients, such as chickpea flour and a good amount of flax meal.
 They are not deliciously buttery, but they are still tasty and they have been my faithful breakfast companions for weeks.
 Maybe I am underselling these wedges, but I don’t want to mislead you into thinking they are OMGsconeswithoutanybutterandtheytastejustlikeregularscones!!!1!!1!!